 The second installment of the “History, Heritage and Identity” Overcoming the Burden of Disease Symposium provided insights on the history of disease among the Caribbean diaspora and scientific perspectives to guide how participants could overcome persistent health challenges in the midst of the COVID-19 pandemic.More

 The Child Development Research Group at CAIHR has addressed the need for information and activities to support early learning through play with a new Parent Manual from our evidence-based programme Reach up and Learn, with activities to support early learning and tips for helping children feel safe and happy.
 More

-This initiative emerged out of conversations held between the Caribbean Institute for Health Research, The UWI, and leaders of the largest Afro-Caribbean Churches in the United Kingdom, who are desirous of forging an alliance with The University of the West Indies to stage a signature Diaspora Education and Empowerment initiative premised on The University’s formidable body of research and scholarship on West Indian History.
+The History, Heritage and Identity initiative emerged out of conversations held between the Caribbean Institute for Health Research, The UWI, and leaders of the largest Afro-Caribbean Churches in the United Kingdom, who are desirous of forging an alliance with The University of the West Indies to stage a signature Diaspora Education and Empowerment initiative premised on The University’s formidable body of research and scholarship on West Indian History.
 More

 The University of the West Indies was asked by the Barbados Ministry of Health and Wellness to provide evidence to assist with the planning of a government response to the emerging COVID-19 outbreak.
 More